What is Six Sigma?

-And in Six Sigma process improvement methodology, the 6 stands for the number of possible levels of a process rating, achieved through a DPMO calculation (defects per million opportunities).
+And in the Six Sigma process improvement methodology, the six stands for the number of possible levels of a process rating, achieved through a DPMO calculation (defects per million opportunities).
 The rating corresponds to the reduction in the number of defects a company achieved.

 Defects are costly

 Customers and suppliers do business with companies they can trust.
-If a company has achieved a 6 sigma rating in their process, it means that out of 1000 000 interactions in that process, only 3.3 would differ from what is expected, which can indicate that - at the very least - 999 996 customers were satisfied in that process.
+If a company achieved a 6 sigma rating in their process, it means that out of 1000 000 opportunities in it, only 3.3 would differ from the expected result.
+It indicates that, at the very least, 999 996 customers were satisfied.

 Defects - variations from the mean - are costly to a business.
-When customers don’t get what they were expecting, it can lead to the following results, in turn directly costing the company more though customers who are:
+When customers don’t get what they were expecting, there are costly consequences.
+They typically manifest in customers who are:

 - demanding refunds